CertiCoq/certicoq/benchmarks/README.md

 1) Go to tests.v and add your benchmark program at the end of the file.
 The top-level definition that is compiled should be defined in the file tests.v (not just imported).
-Write command to compile both the LambdaANF and ANF versions (otherwise the bencmarking automation will not work.
+Write command to compile both the LambdaANF and ANF versions (otherwise the benchmarking automation will not work.

 2) Create a file named <benchmark_name>_main.c to run the benchmark and print the result